YogaWang7/YogaWang7.github.io/index.md

 - In HZAU (2016-2020)
   - Second-class Academic Scholarship.
   - Merit Student and Excellent League Member, 3 years in a row.
-  - Excellent Student Leader in 2018-2019 (Top 1\%).
+  - Excellent Student Leader in 2018-2019 (Top 1%).
-  - Second Prize in the National English Competition for College Students (Top 3% of HZAU).
+  - Second Prize in the National English Competition for College Students (Top 3%).

 # Internship
 ### Data Scientist @ Research Institute of [Taikang Insurance Group](https://www.taikang.com/about_en.html), Beijing, China.